nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 Miss Gruening writing in the *Boston Journal* says succintly:

- > "One girl was standing at a window of a white woman's house in which she worked.
+ > One girl was standing at a window of a white woman's house in which she worked.
 Her arm was shot away.
 A policeman and a soldier, she said, did the shooting. . .
 An old woman, frightfully burned, dying in the hospital, was asked if the mob had done it and replied: 'No, they jes' set fire to my house and I burned myself trying to get out'…  One of the St. Louis reporters said that he knew exactly how people felt who had seen atrocities abroad and were trying to 'get them across' to the rest of the world, 'although,' he added, 'not even Belgium probably has anything quite as horrible to show'… About 10 blocks of Negro homes were burned, and the mobs stood outside and shot and stoned those who tried to escape.
 The mob seized a colored woman's baby and threw it into the fire.
 The woman was then shot and thrown in."

 One dares not dwell too long on these horrors.
 There are the stories too related by Mrs. Luella Cox (white) of the Volunteers of America, a St. Louis organization.
 Mrs. Cox had gone over to East St. Louis on that memorable day on business connected with her society.
 She passed through scenes that she can never forget.
 She realized the storm that was brewing and tried to persuade some of the colored families living in what afterwards became the burned district to flee.
 They were afraid to venture out but remained hidden in their houses with what results one can shudderingly surmise.